backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/DynamoDB Basic APIs.md

 	- Return *items from one or more tables*
 	- Up to *100 items*, up to **16 MB** of data
 	- Items are retrieved in *parallel to minimise latency*

+> [!question]- An application needs to read up to *100 items* at a time from an Amazon DynamoDB.
+Each item is up to *100 KB* in size and all attributes must be retrieved.
+What is the BEST way to minimise latency?
+> Use `BatchGetItem`.